Why You Need an Integrated Energy Management Approach

 The fuels also bring significant sustainability advantages.
 Across the U.S. in 2021, 2.81 billion gallons of biodiesel and renewable diesel were consumed, which reduced carbon emissions by over 18 million metric tons.1,2

 Fleets can get the best characteristics of biodiesel and renewable diesel when they’re blended together, which is a product we call UltraClean BlenDTM

 .
 Users get higher Cetane, added lubricity and lower aromatics than ULSD, plus a great Cloud Point and no need for equipment modifications.

 Then there are the environmental benefits.
-This blend can reduce particulate matter by over 40%, carbon monoxide by over 25%, total hydrocarbons by over 20% and nitrogen oxides by approximately 10% compared with ULSD.3
+This blend can reduce particulate matter by over 40%, carbon monoxide by 25%, total hydrocarbons by up to 40% and nitrogen oxides by up to 10% compared with ULSD.3

 IEM in action